Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Performance Comparison: 2C4L-RAQR vs. 3C5L-RAQR

 \end{itemize}

-Fig. \ref{noise} decomposes the received SNR into two fundamental PSL and SQL regimes, where the 2C4L- and 3C5L-RAQRs are evaluated under different probe laser powers $\mathcal{P}_0^{\text{4L}}$.
-When operating under an identical probe laser power $\mathcal{P}_0^{\text{4L}} = 0.05$ mW, the 3C5L-RAQR architecture demonstrates a colossal sensitivity advantage, while the 2C4L-RAQR suffers from a catastrophic collapse in the PSL regime.
+Fig. \ref{noise} decomposes the received SNR into two fundamental PSN- and QPN-limited regimes, where the 2C4L- and 3C5L-RAQRs are evaluated under different probe laser powers $\mathcal{P}_0^{\text{4L}}$.
+When operating under an identical probe laser power $\mathcal{P}_0^{\text{4L}} = 0.05$ mW, the 3C5L-RAQR architecture demonstrates a sensitivity advantage, while the 2C4L-RAQR suffers from an obvious collapse in the PSN-limited regime.
 This enormous PSN gap visually corroborates the fourth-power scaling penalty derived in Eq. \eqref{x}.
-Due to the severe residual Doppler mismatch in the 2C4L configuration, the macroscopic transconductance diminishes exponentially, leaving the weak signal entirely submerged by PSN.
-To mitigate this severe signal loss, a conventional workaround for the 2C4L-RAQR is to drastically increase the optical driving power, e.g., $\mathcal{P}_0^{\text{4L}} = 1$ mW.
-While this brute-force power injection artificially amplifies the transconductance to rescue the PSL, it induces severe power broadening to increase $\Gamma^\text{4L}_{\text{EIT}}$ and breaks the weak-probe approximation.
-As established in Eq. \eqref{xx}, the SQL is strictly bottlenecked by $1/\Gamma^\text{4L}_{\text{EIT}}$.
-Hence, the intense probe field fails to improve the SQL for the 2C4L-RAQR.
+Due to the severe residual Doppler mismatch in the 2C4L configuration, the macroscopic transconductance is strongly suppressed, leaving the weak signal entirely submerged by PSN. {We observe that under the QPN-limited regime, the 3C5L-RAQR response enters gain compression earlier.
+This is because the suppression of residual Doppler broadening improves the small-signal SNR, while simultaneously reducing the RF field range over which the LO-biased atomic transduction remains linear.} To mitigate this severe signal loss, a conventional workaround for the 2C4L-RAQR is to drastically increase the optical driving power, e.g., $\mathcal{P}_0^{\text{4L}} = 1$ mW.
+While this brute-force power injection amplifies the transconductance, it induces severe power broadening to increase $\Gamma^\text{4L}_{\text{EIT}}$ and breaks the weak-probe approximation.